-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data Frequency of data aggregation and aggregation and analysis (check each analysis(check each that applies): that applies):

-Continuously and Ongoing

-Other Specify:

 b.
 Sub-Assurance: The State monitors non-licensed/non-certified providers to assure adherence to waiver requirements.

 For each performance measure the State will use to assess compliance with the statutory assurance, complete the following.
 Where possible, include numerator/denominator.